You can use the Netflix HTML5 player or the Silverlight plug-in to watch Netflix TV shows and movies on:

 Up to 1080p on macOS 10.11 through 10.15

-If you have trouble watching Netflix using Silverlight, search the error or issue in our Help Center for a matching article, or try a different browser.
+If you have trouble watching Netflix using Silverlight, try another browser or search for the issue or error message in our Help Center for a matching article.